lordshtein/Virtual-Keyboard/README.md

 # Vitual-Keyboard
-Virtual keyboard as taks of RS School
+Virtual keyboard as task of RS School.